klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.safeTransferFrom(from, to, tokenId [, data] [, sendParam])
 ```
 Safely transfers the ownership of a given token id to another address.
-If the target address is a contract, it must implement IERC721Receiver.onERC721Received, which is called upon a safe transfer, and return the magic value bytes4(keccak256("onERC721Received(address,address,uint256,bytes)")); otherwise, the transfer is reverted.
+If the target address is a contract, it must implement [IKIP17Receiver.onKIP17Received](https://klaytn.github.io/kips/KIPs/kip-17-non_fungible_token#wallet-interface). otherwise, the transfer is reverted.

 Note that the safeTransferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.